Beyond Vision 2025: Until All Have Encountered Jesus

 Beyond Vision 2025: The Next Chapter

-2025 might be nearly over, but God’s not done yet.
-Wycliffe and our partners will continue to work toward seeing all Scripture made available for all people, knowing that there is a promised future when people from every language will worship before the throne.
+2025 might be over, but God’s not done yet.
+Wycliffe and our partners will continue to work toward seeing God’s Word made available for all people, knowing that there is a promised future when people from every language will worship before the throne.
 That glorious picture, as described in Revelation 7:9, is a driving force in who we are and why we do what we do.
 Because at the end of the day, we know that only two things last forever: God’s Word and people.

 So what does this mean for the future?
 We’re so glad you asked!